tomeshnet/documents/technical/20171216-ubiquiti_winter_test.md

 * One of the "inside nodes"
 * low profile Small Case ( no fan )
 * TPLink instead of TSOP usb wifi adapter
-* Kept SD Card to preserv settings
+* Kept SD Card to preserve settings
 * Issue Remains

 ## Link Metrics Recording
 Patched a Node Exporter hack to collect Ubiquiti data from SNMP using the orange pi nodes.
 Data can be found on this (Grafana Server)[http://node1.e-mesh.net:3000/dashboard/db/ubiqiuty] (12/16/2017)

 ## Modification - 12/20/2017
 The orange pi node was moved inside, link quality improved.
 Metrics now recording correctly

 ## Bench Test - 12/22/2017

-Further testing of nodes found that there may be an issues with the 3d pritned casing. when hardware is OUT of the case the speed is near 30mbps, placing it back in the case the speed drops to 5mbps
+Further testing of nodes found that there may be an issues with the 3d printed casing. when hardware is OUT of the case the speed is near 30mbps, placing it back in the case the speed drops to 5mbps

 Further testing needed